Arnaud-Dorthe/ApocalypseDynamics.CE/README.md

+### Introduction

 SimuNRGTrans allows you to simulate the future of mankind through the digital twin of the world

-### Introduction
-First of all, we would like to thank our generous sponsors for making this project possible.
+Thanks to our generous sponsors for making this project possible.
 See the list of our [sponsors](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/wiki/Sponsors).

 To read the Apocalypse Dynamics documentation, click on the [Wiki](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/wiki) link.